 Table of Contents

 Flip the script on your real estate agent and ask if they would buy the house.
 If they don’t come back with a resounding yes, it’s worth going a little deeper and figuring out the reasons they wouldn’t.
-This isn’t to say that a “no” means completely canceling out the house, but if your realtor is worried about certain things, you’ll want to hear them out and listen to why they’re not immediately jumping on a purchase.
+Isn’t to say that a “no” means altogether canceling out the house, but if your realtor is worried about certain things, you’ll want to hear them out and listen to why they’re not immediately jumping on a purchase.

 Realtors see a lot of growth and decline in their job.
-Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and be intimately knowledgeable about the neighborhood you’re looking for.
+Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and be knowledgeable about the neighborhood you’re interested in.
 Ask your real estate agent about the community, especially if there’s any concern that the area may decrease in desirability.

 Even though your neighborhood may be quiet during the day, that might not always be the case in the evening.
 Traffic from nearby restaurants or stores could be an irritant, and adjacent road noise could be a constant cycle of noise.
 Even barking dogs next door can get on a person’s nerves.
 Be sure to ask your realtor and the seller about nuisances they’ve experienced or noticed.

-While a home inspection will tell you what repairs need to be made, your seller legally has to disclose any problems with the home.
+While a home inspection will tell you what repairs are needed, your seller legally has to disclose any problems with the home.
 Ask the seller of the house for all of the paperwork on major systems and appliances in the home.
 If the home comes with a home warranty, proper paperwork on all of the mechanical systems and devices is critical.
-If you don’t have this paperwork and something breaks down, it’ll be challenging to determine if the systems are under warranty or what types of repairs and replacements need to be made.
+If you don’t have this paperwork and something breaks down, it’ll be challenging to determine if the systems are under warranty or what types of repairs and replacements are made.